-The ultimate decision to use dispersants will be made by a different agency than the agency with statutory responsibility for evaluating seafood safety and closure decisions.
+The ultimate decision to use dispersants will be made by an agency different from the one with statutory responsibility for evaluating seafood safety and closure decisions.
 Therefore, close coordination would be useful to provide valuable information about consideration of the various factors.

-If dispersants are used, the re-opening protocol could be modified to include risk-based criteria for dispersant components, such as DOSS, in addition to PAHs.
-In addition, use of dispersants may affect the species of concern determined in the re-opening protocol, since species in the water column may have increased exposure.
+If dispersants are used, the reopening protocol could be modified to include risk-based criteria for dispersant components, such as DOSS, in addition to PAHs.
+In addition, use of dispersants may affect the species of concern determined in the reopening protocol, because species in the water column may have increased exposure.
 The sampling and analysis plan may be altered to reflect differences in the species of concern, potential for more rapid biodegradation, and increased complexity of the distribution of the dispersed oil.
 The estimated exposure duration may be altered by dispersant use and could be considered in the risk-based LOC calculations once further information is gathered.
-The waiting period used following the DWH was set at 30 days of no visible surface oil.
-A more effective re-opening protocol may consider subsurface and sediment measurements, in addition to tissue samples, (e.g. following the DWH spill there was a closure for red royal shrimp, then re-opening, then re-closure [NOAA, 2011]).
+The waiting period that was used following the DWH was set at 30 days of no visible surface oil.
+A more effective reopening protocol may consider subsurface and sediment measurements in addition to tissue samples; for example, following the DWH spill there was a closure for red royal shrimp, then reopening, and then reclosure (NOAA, 2011).